It's Not Automatically Rude To Talk About Yourself

 - Your conversation partner shares something about themselves.
 You ask them a question or two about it, then tell them something relevant about you (e.g., they say they just got home from a vacation to El Salvador.
 You ask how the trip was, then tell them you're thinking of going to Mexico over the holidays).

 - You bring up something about yourself you think the other person will find interesting or entertaining (e.g., you know they like movies, so you tell them about some upcoming films you're looking forward to).

 - You have some good news you're excited to share, and tell them about it in a non-bragging way.

 - You talk about a life experience you went through, but don't go on too long.
-You leave space for the other person to ask follow up questions, and share some of their own thoughts.
+You leave space for your friend to ask follow up questions, and share some of their own thoughts.
 You have a back and forth about the subject, rather than you talking at them.

 If someone is interested in you, they want to learn what makes you tick.
 They want to find out what kind of person you are.
-It actually feels uncomfortable and unbalanced for non-narcissistic people to share a bunch about themselves, while their conversation partner remains an inscrutable blank slate.
+For regular, non-narcissistic people, it actually feels uncomfortable and unbalanced to share a bunch about themselves, while their conversation partner remains an inscrutable blank slate.
 If you're paranoid about what might happen if you talk about yourself too much, realize that if you only do it every now and then, and apologize if you catch yourself in the act, no one is going to be too bothered by it.
 Self-absorbed conversation monopolizers have to keep it up for a bit longer before they wear everyone down.